-Unlocking the doors
+Unlocking the doors 🗇

 - 1. Press and release to: - unlock the driver's door only, if the two-stage unlocking feature is enabled. - unlock all doors, if the two-stage unlocking feature is disabled. - deactivate the perimeter alarm (if activated).
 Note: The interior lamps will illuminate and the turn signal lamps will display two short flashes to indicate the deactivation of the perimeter alarm.
-Additionally, if the memory seat/mirror/steering column/adjustable pedals feature (if equipped) is activated, the corresponding seat/mirror/steering column/adjustable pedals positions will be recalled. - 2.
-Press and release again within five seconds to unlock all the doors.
+Additionally, if the memory seat/mirror/steering column/adjustable pedals feature (if equipped) is activated, the corresponding seat/mirror/steering column/adjustable pedals positions will be recalled.
+The memory seat/mirror/steering column/adjustable pedals feature (if equipped) will not return to the memory position until the key is inserted into the ignition when the easy entry/exit feature is activated.

+2. Press and release again within five seconds to unlock all the doors.